 You can click on the title for the receipt to open more details and check that they match your test order.

-Before you publicly publish your form, just remember to switch your PayPal settings so they are no longer set up for testing.
+Before you publicly publish your form, you’ll need to switch your PayPal settings to process live payments.
 To do this, open your form builder and select the Payments tab.
 Then click on PayPal Standard, select Production mode and add your normal PayPal email.

-We hope this guide helped you to test PayPal payments!
+That’s it!
+We hope this guide helped you to test PayPal payments in WPForms.

 Next, do you want to set up manage submitted form entries on your site?
 Then, be sure to check out our complete guide to form entries.